It was late spring or early summer ...

 Still, it was a remote area they had chosen to populate and since food and game animals were in abundance,

-the elders of the Clans were of the opinion that the men would finish making repairs to their ship eventually and then simply depart.
+the elders of the Clans were of the opinion that the men would finish making repairs to their ship eventually and

 Leaving them alone and in peace appeared to be the most reasonable and sensible course to take.